ChainSafe/gossamer/docs/docs/design/pvf-precheck.md

 If the PVF is not present in any of the active leaves, it ceases to be relevant.
 PVF-precheck subsystem ask Candidate Validation subsystem to check on the PVF validity the result is submited to runtime API with
 `submit_pvf_check_statement`
-In case, a judgement was received for a PVF that is no longer in view it is ignored. << This probably means that if CV taking long ot response for PVF that is not any more in activel lives then we ignore it
+In case, a judgement was received for a PVF that is no longer in view it is ignored. << This probably means that if CV taking long ot response for PVF that is not any more in active leaves then we ignore it

-Whe session changes (at least one of the new active leave session index is > then prev on any of the leaves)  subsystem resign and submit only new session PVFs.
+When session changes (at least one of the new active leave session index is > then prev on any of the leaves)  [runtime](https://github.com/paritytech/polkadot-sdk/blob/master/polkadot/runtime/parachains/src/paras/mod.rs#L486) resets all the votes hence subsystem re-checks all the PVFs in the view and resubmit votes.

-If the node is not in the active validator set, it still performs all the checks.
-However results are submitted only if it is in the active set.
+If node is not in active validator set it is till perform all the checks, however results are submitted only if in active validator set.

 #### Rejection
 If candidate validation was not able to check PVF eg timed out then subsystem votes against it.
 There is no slashing for being on the wrong side of a pre-check vote.